hpaluch/microos-examples/ignition/README.md

 # MicroOS setup using Ignition

 This sample uses Ignition config file (introduced by Fedora CoreOS).
+It does:

+- creates `core` user with `sudo` rights to get root access (to mimic Fedora CoreOS default account).
+This user can log remotely with ssh key `../microos_id_ed25519`
+- setup password (`Admin123`) and SSH access with above key `../microos_id_ed25519`

+How Butane/Ignition works?

 It has following flow: